 Rather than fighting for attention, inbound marketing attracts consumers with content that addresses their needs and interests.
 That creates more of a meaningful relationship with potential buyers, as they’re appreciative of something that’s useful rather than salesy.

-In other words, your inbound marketing can only be as good as your content.
+Your inbound marketing strategy can only be as good as your content.
 You have to leverage multiple types of content and communication channels in order to keep things fresh and continually engage your audience.

 Before you think about creating content, you need a well-crafted content marketing strategy.
 That way, you aren’t blindly writing blogs and posting videos, left wondering why they aren’t performing well.

 In today’s world, quality reigns supreme over quantity.
-Michelle Obama doesn’t tweet every day – but when she does, people listen.
-Even famous YouTubers take a day or two off from posting each week.
 Not only do you want your audience to look forward to your content, but you also want them to expect useful, engaging and thoughtful content that’s worth their time.
-Take it from Michelle and YouTubers: Spend your time producing fewer pieces that are more likely to meet your inbound marketing goals.
+Spend your time producing fewer pieces that are likelier to meet your inbound goals.

 Inbound marketing is certainly hot right now – and there aren’t any signs to suggest it will lose its steam any time soon.

-How did inbound marketing reach such success?
+How did it reach such success?
 By helping brands give consumers what they need at exactly the right time.